NekoAlosama/AutoEq-nekomod/README.md

 Things this fixes:

 `--max_gain`: Increased to `sys.float_info.max`.
 This seems to better center the microphone data with the compensation and fixes some problems in the treble.
+It also allows the use of larger values to be used in the equalization; adjust the EQ if neccessary, since they can be very large.

 All of the new results are using the Harman compensation (with bass) curve calibrated based on each data provider.